YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 After the first two weeks, the discussion becomes less about fresh graft disturbance and more about coughing, sleep, blood pressure, medication mixing, and general scalp healing.
 That does not make smoking a good recovery habit.
 It simply changes which risks matter most.

 So I frame the issue carefully.
 Cannabis is usually an indirect risk, not an instant graft failure trigger, but it can create the kind of messy recovery where avoidable problems happen.
-During the first 10 to 14 days, small choices matter more than patients expect.
+During the first 10 to 14 days, small choices matter more than people expect.

 Do not use cannabis on the morning of surgery to calm yourself unless your surgical team has specifically cleared it.
 Arriving sedated, intoxicated, panicked from a strong edible, or affected by a strong dose can make consent, blood pressure, medication planning, and aftercare instructions less reliable.
+The same disclosure principle applies to nicotine before hair transplant surgery.

 If you use cannabis daily, stopping suddenly may also change sleep, irritability, appetite, or anxiety.
 The right plan needs review before the operation, not improvised in the hotel room afterward.

-What if I use cannabis for sleep, anxiety, or pain?
+Medical cannabis for sleep, anxiety, or pain

 Some patients use cannabis because they sleep poorly, feel anxious, or want to reduce discomfort.
 I understand that reason.
 The difficulty is timing.
 Early recovery is also the period when you may be taking prescribed pain medication, antibiotics, or other medication from the clinic.

 Mixing cannabis with medication can make dizziness, sleepiness, nausea, confusion, or poorer coordination worse.
-It can also make it harder for the patient to notice a real warning sign.
+It can also make it harder for you to notice a real warning sign.
 If pain is the main reason, it is better to follow the clinic’s instructions about painkillers after a hair transplant rather than adjusting by yourself with cannabis.

 This also applies to CBD oils or prescribed cannabinoid products.
 Even when they do not feel intoxicating, I still want them listed with medications and supplements, because product strength, other ingredients, and combinations can change the plan.